prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 ### PodMonitor Resource

-Allow the user to select a scrape class for each endpoint.
+Allow the user to select a scrape class which applies to all endpoints.

 ```yaml
 apiVersion: monitoring.coreos.com/v1